RexConner1/mymdb2/README.md

 ![Detail Page](https://i.imgur.com/CJIryOIh.png)
 * Wish List - This page will render a list the user personally has selected to show movies and shows that the user wishes to possess.
 ![Wish List](https://i.imgur.com/sksfLVAh.png)
-* Collection - This page will rendr a list of movies or shows that the user personally owns in their collection and helps them keep track of them.
+* Collection - This page will render a list of movies or shows that the user personally owns in their collection and helps them keep track of them.
 ![Collection](https://i.imgur.com/Rpfxfuch.png)

 # API